guochenmeinian/guochenmeinian/README.md

 - 📝 I (sometimes) write blogs at my personal [website](https://guochenmeinian.github.io/)
 - 💻 I recently use: **.cpp**, **.py**, **.ipynb**, **.js**
 - 👯 I’m looking to collaborate on web dev, AI, and all the fun stuff
-- 📖 I am actively finding an internship in the fields of machine learning and software engineering
+- 📖 I am actively finding an internship in the fields of software engineering
 - 💬 Talk to me about music, technology, finance, startups, life in NYC
 - 👯 Please feel free to reach out at guochenmeinian@nyu.edu
 - ⚡ Pronouns: He/His/Him